Grand Prix motorcycle racing: Tyres

 Tyre selection is critical, usually done by the individual rider based on bike 'feel' during practice, qualifying and the pre-race warm-up laps on the morning of the race, as well as the predicted weather.
 The typical compromise is between grip and longevity—softer compound tyres have more traction, but wear out more quickly; harder compound tyres have less traction, but are more likely to last the entire race.
 Conserving rubber throughout a race is a specific skill winning riders acquire.
 Special 'Q' or qualifying tyres of extreme softness and grip were typically used during grid-qualifying sessions until their use was discontinued at the end of the 2008 season, but they lasted typically no longer than one or two laps, though they could deliver higher qualifying speeds.
-In wet conditions, special tires ('wets') with full treads are used, but they suffer extreme wear if the track dries out.
+In wet conditions, special tyres ('wets') with full treads are used, but they suffer extreme wear if the track dries out.

-In 2007 new MotoGP regulations limited the number of tires any rider could use over the practice and qualifying period, and the race itself, to a maximum of 31 tyres (14 fronts and 17 rears) per rider.
-This introduced a problem of tire choice versus weather (among other factors) that challenges riders and teams to optimize their performance on race day.
+In 2007 new MotoGP regulations limited the number of tyres any rider could use over the practice and qualifying period, and the race itself, to a maximum of 31 tyres (14 fronts and 17 rears) per rider.
+This introduced a problem of tyre choice versus weather (among other factors) that challenges riders and teams to optimize their performance on race day.
 This factor was greeted with varying degrees of enthusiasm by participants.
-Bridgestone had dominated in 2007 and Michelin riders Valentino Rossi, Nicky Hayden, Dani Pedrosa, and Colin Edwards all acknowledged shortcomings in Michelin's race tires relative to Bridgestone.
-Rossi, disappointed with and critical of the performance of his Michelin tires, switched to Bridgestones for 2008 and won the world championship in dominant fashion.
+Bridgestone had dominated in 2007 and Michelin riders Valentino Rossi, Nicky Hayden, Dani Pedrosa, and Colin Edwards all acknowledged shortcomings in Michelin's race tyres relative to Bridgestone.
+Rossi, disappointed with and critical of the performance of his Michelin tyres, switched to Bridgestones for 2008 and won the world championship in dominant fashion.
 Pedrosa controversially switched to Bridgestones during the 2008 season.